peteroupc/encoding/docs/PeterO.Text.Encodings.md

     <b>Parameters:</b>

  * <i>name</i>: A string naming a character encoding.
 Can be null.
+Any leading and trailing whitespace (U + 0009, U + 000c, U + 000D, U + 000A, U+0010) is removed before resolving the encoding's name, and encoding names are matched using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.)
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
 Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of  `ascii` ,  `utf8` ,  `cp1252` , and names 10 characters or longer starting with  `iso-8859-` .
 Also, the following additional encodings are supported.
 Note that the case combination  `GB18030` , the combination registered with IANA, rather than  `gb18030`  can be retured by this method.

   *  `US-ASCII`  - ASCII single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
 The coded character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U + 0000 to U + 007F).
-The name  `ascii`  is an alias.
+This method name  `ascii`  is treated as an alias to  `US-ASCII`  even though it is not registered with IANA as a charset name and RFC 2046 (part of MIME) reserves the name "ASCII".
+A future version of this method may stop supporting the alias  `ascii` .

   *  `ISO-8859-1`  - Latin-1 single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
 The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U + 0000 to U + 00FF).